-Of the 91 credits required for the J.D. degree, 9 credits are satisfied by political science courses and 9 credits of law school courses are accepted toward the 30 credits required for the master’s degree.
+Of the 91 credits required for the J.D., nine credits are satisfied by political science courses, and nine credits of law school courses are accepted toward the 30 credits required for the master’s degree.
 To request law school course credit for these nine hours, students must complete the Request for Dual Degree Non-Law Credits to be Applied to School of Law Transcript form.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.